dotnet/docs-maui/docs/user-interface/pages/navigationpage.md

 Navigation methods are exposed by the `Navigation` property on any `Page` derived types.
 These methods provide the ability to push pages onto the navigation stack, to pop pages from the stack, and to manipulate the stack.

 > [!TIP]
-> It's recommended that a `NavigationPage` should only be populated with `ContentPage` objects.
+> It's recommended that a `NavigationPage` should only be populated with <xref:Microsoft.Maui.Controls.ContentPage> objects.

 ### Create the root page